Stylish Tea Length Mother Of The Bride Dresses

 Fashion experts agree that it's more beneficial to steer towards timeless designs like this classic silhouette so photos don't feel dated within a few years.
 "Remember, you will look at these photos in years to come.
 Opt for something current yet timeless with clean lines," 40 Plus Style suggested.

 If you have curves, flaunt them!
-This tea length mother of the bride dress is both body-hugging and elegant, where the lines mold around your shape and accent it rather than hide it.
-Coming in a sophisticated slate color, its metallic hue gives it a touch of glamour and makes it feel black tie appropriate.
-Its beaded and sequined floral lace adds depth, while the keyhole peep hole on the neckline gives the midi a flirty accent.
+This tea length, plus size mother of the bride dress is both body-hugging and elegant, where the lines mold and accent your shape rather than hide it.
+Coming in a sophisticated coffee bronze color, its metallic hue gives it a touch of glamour and makes it feel black tie appropriate.
+Its beaded and sequined floral lace adds depth, while the pleated skirt gives the midi a flirty accent.

 And most importantly, this piece is comfortable, which is a key factor to look for when picking out your frock.
 This is no time to be suffering for fashion.
 "Choose a dress that you will be comfortable in for a long period of time.
 You’ll be moving around, meeting and greeting guests, and perhaps dancing all night long, so you want a dress that you’ll be comfortable in," Moonlight Bridal stresses.
 "This is going to be a long day and probably exhausting, so being uncomfortable can make the day less enjoyable."